TaraT1/DevNotes/vault/BE.DB.nonrelationalDB.mongo.md

 ### findByIdAndUpdate

 ## Mongoose
-- Mongoose is an Object Data Modeling (ODM) library for MongoDB and Javascript.
+- Mongoose is an Object Data Modeling (ODM) or Object Relational Mapping (ORM) library for MongoDB and Javascript.
-- It manages relationships between data, provides schema validation, and is used to translate between objects in code and the representation of those objects in MongoDB.
+- It manages relationships between data, provides schema validation, and is used to translate between objects in code and the representation of those objects in MongoDB; forces semi-rigid schema
 - Reference: https://www.geeksforgeeks.org/mongoose-vs-mongodb/
 - reference for learning: 'tube: wds [Mongoose Crash Course - Beginner Through Advanced](https://www.youtube.com/watch?v=DZBGEVgL2eE&t=536s)
 - It is a wrapper around mongodb that works in nodejs